 Taijiquan Neigong, 6 healing sounds, Microcosmic orbit, Large orbit, Secrets of the Golden flower, awakening higher powers, and more!

-About our meditation training: Matt has spent many years as a disciple of a Tibetan Riponche Tenzin Wangyal studying Dzogchen of the Nyingma and Bon traditions.
-Before that he studied Neigong from prominent masters of Taijiquan and Pakuachang.
+About our meditation training: Matt has spent many years as a disciple of a Tibetan Rinpoche Tenzin Wangyal studying Dzogchen of the Bon and Nyingma Tibetan traditions.
+Before that he studied Neigong from prominent masters of Taijiquan and Pakuachang who incorporated Taoist Neigong.
 He also learned TM (Transcendental meditation) from his philosophy professor Dr. Jonathan Shear.
 He has over 30 experience in meditation training.

 Basic Lesson 1.
 Clear the upper Respiratory system at nostrils.